 - Flexible Measurement Modes: The cell offers flexibility for both transmission and fluorescence measurement modes.

 - Cost-Effective Design: The in-situ cell has a relatively simple and cost-effective design compared to some alternative solutions.
-This makes it a more accessible and practical tool for researchers in the field of battery material development
+This makes it a more accessible and practical tool for researchers in the field of battery material development.

 The invention describes a cell holder design with a stand for vertical and horizontal adjustments.
 The holder itself consists of two main parts: a metallic base plate to hold and connect to one electrode (positive or negative) and an insulating top cap to hold and connect to the other electrode.
 The coin cell battery is placed between these two parts.
 A hole is drilled in the cell case (with a specific diameter) and covered with Kapton tape to allow X-rays to pass through for measurements.
 The design allows for adjustments to accommodate different measurement modes (transmission or fluorescence).

-Design and initial testing of the cell holder setup done, demonstrating its capability to perform in-situ electrochemical measurements with Synchrotron-based techniques.
+Design and initial testing of the cell holder setup has been done, demonstrating its capability to perform in-situ electrochemical measurements with Synchrotron-based techniques.
 Further refinement and optimization are ongoing to enhance performance and usability based on feedback and experimental results.

 This invention could help accelerate the development of new and improved battery technologies with better performance and efficiency.
 This could lead to advancements in electric vehicles, renewable energy storage, and portable electronics.

-Battery Manufacturing
+- Battery Manufacturing

 - Observe material degradation mechanisms and identify factors that limit battery lifespan